-The information about remunerations paid in 2017 year is available in the Annual report.
+The information about remunerations paid in 2018 year is available in the Annual report.
 Taking into account the small number of employees, more detailed information is considered to be confidential due to obligations binding the Company to confidentiality with its employees.

-ANNEX 1 Transitional own funds disclosure
+ANNEX 1 Own funds disclosure template